InNickF/nextjs-scaffolding/README.md

 2. Run `git clone <REPOSITORY_URL> && cd <PROJECT_FOLDER>` and change git project origin to you new cloud repository to start developing.

-Once cloned the next step is setup it.
+Once cloned the next step is:

 ## Setup